darshika1994/Exploratory-Data-Analysis-EDA-on-House-Sale-Prices/README.md

-# Exploratory Data Analysis (EDA) on House Sale Prices
+# Exploratory Data Analysis (EDA) of House Sale Prices

 ## Introduction
 This project involves exploratory data analysis (EDA) on a housing dataset to understand the factors affecting house sale prices.
 The analysis provides insights into the relationships between various features and the target variable, SalePrice.